Geometric models for the algebraic hearts in the derived category of a gentle algebra: An example

 \begin{remark} Note that the simple coordinate $\zD^*_s$ is obtained from $\zD^*_A$ by certain flip, that is, we replace the arc $5$ in $\zD^*_A$ by the smoothing of the arcs $5$ and $4$, and we keep the other arcs in $\zD^*_A$.
 In fact the heart $\calh$ is the (simple) HRS-tilting \cite{HRS96,W10} of the torsion pair $(S_5,S_5^{\perp})$ in the module category $\ma$, or equivalently, the simple-minded collection $\P_{(\zD_s,f)}$ is the mutation of the canonical simple-minded collection consisting of simples in $\ma$.

-The above phenomenon that explain the (simple) HRS-tilting as a certain flip of the associated graded simple coordinate is a general phenomenon.
-In fact, the authors explain the silting mutations as flips of dissections in \cite{CS23}, noticing that there is a kind of dual between silting objects and simple-minded collections, see for example in \cite{KY14}. \end{remark}
+The above phenomenon that explains the (simple) HRS-tilting as a certain flip of the associated graded simple coordinate is a general phenomenon.
+In fact, the authors explain the silting mutations as flips of dissections in \cite{CS23b}, noticing that there is a kind of duality between silting objects and simple-minded collections, see for example in \cite{KY14}. \end{remark}